craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-tuscanbread" %}

 I didn't expect much from this.
 It's bread with no salt, which typically tastes very "flat".
 The new technique is to cook flour in boiling water to make a paste, which brings out the sugars in the flour in a different way to most baking.
 My overall impression was that this bread is sweet, like it had sugar in it.
 That said, it did have the "flat" taste that I associate with a lack of salt.
 I think my big takeaway here is the use of the boiled flour paste as a way of expressing extra sweetness in a loaf.

+# #34: Pumpernickel Bread (pp. 260-263)

+{% include gallery id="gallery-pumpernickel" %}

+This probably counts as my first BBA challenge fail.
+I'm not a giant fan of the taste, and I took a bit of a risk by baking this sourdough in loaf pans.
+The crumb is much denser at the bottom of the loaf than the top, which I'm used to seeing when I don't get the baking stone hot enough for sourdough.
+I think that maybe my opinion would have been different had I cooked this at high temperature and humidity, but what came out this time was a dense, stodgy block.

 # #33: Poilâne-Style Miche (pp. 256-259)